 Protection of Kefalonia’s north

-Not only were the pirates attacking the island at its weakest point, there was also the threat of new Ottoman attempts to re-conquer Kefalonia.
+Not only were the pirates attacking the island at its weakest point, but there was also the threat of new Ottoman attempts to re-conquer Kefalonia.
 The Venetians decided to build the second fortress on top of the Assos peninsula, a place impregnable for enemies.
 It was planned as a citadel, laid out big enough for the people of the surrounding villages to move and live inside the fortress walls.
 This made it one of the biggest castles in Greece.

 But people were reluctant to move inside the fortress walls.
 Their most important reason was the lack of fresh water springs.
-Furthermore there was the fear of being cut off from important supplies in case of a siege.
+Furthermore, there was the fear of being cut off from important supplies in case of a siege.
 So Assos castle never became an important city but was used as the seat of the local Venetian government.

 Assos of today

 Let’s switch to today as we don’t know if a Venetian soldier would have admired the view over Assos bay while walking up to the fortress for his duties.
-For you there are no heavy duties to think about as you are hiking up to the fort.
+For you, there are no heavy duties to think about as you are hiking up to the fort.
 You will be rewarded with the most splendid views over the sea and Assos bay.

 A lovely walk through fields and trees lies ahead of you, passing the house of the Venetian high commissioner, finding the churches of San Marko and Prophet Elias and some ruins of Venetian buildings.
-During the English protectorate in the 19th century, Assos castle was used as quarantine station.
-Later on in the 1920s it was made a farm prison, after WW2 used for political prisoners.
+During the English protectorate in the 19th century, Assos castle was used as a quarantine station.
+Later on, in the 1920s it was made a farm prison, after WW2 used for political prisoners.
 The last few people lived up here until 1963.
-For your way back down to the village of Assos you can choose to use a narrow path along the southern side of the fortress.
+For your way back down to the village of Assos, you can choose to use a narrow path along the southern side of the fortress.